HGPflow: Extending Hypergraph Particle Flow to Collider Event Reconstruction: Results

 \subsection{Charged pion sample (COCOA)}

 The traditional approach to particle flow reconstruction, represented by \pf, has at its core a model of calorimeter response for charged pions.
-Therefore, we compare the performance of the DL algorithms with that of \pf on a sample of single $\pi^+$ generated uniformly in $|\eta|<3$ with different \pt values.
-In these samples, the networks encounter examples of isolated pions, which are out of distribution compared to the training dataset, especially for high-\pt pions.
-Since there is only a single particle present in each case, the key metric is how well the particle flow algorithm recognizes that the track and the calorimeter shower in each example are compatible rather than predicting neutral particles to account for shower fluctuations.
+Therefore, we compare the performance of the DL algorithms with that of \pf on samples of single $\pi^+$ generated uniformly in $|\eta|<3$ with fixed \pt values ranging from 2~GeV to 80~GeV.
+These are out-of-distribution examples, as the DL algorithms were not trained on isolated pions, and fewer than 1\% of charged pions in the training dataset have \pt~$>20$~GeV.
+In these cases, the key metric is how efficiently the algorithm predicts a single charged pion without mistaking calorimeter energy fluctuations for additional neutral particles.
+In practice, this capability allows a particle flow algorithm to incorporate tracks without double-counting.

-Figure~\ref{fig:pion_residuals} shows the fraction of charged pions for which part of reconstructed energy is falsely attributed to neutral particles by \pf, MLPF, and \hg.
-For pions below 10 GeV, \hg predicts neutral energy levels below 2\% of the pion energy in over 80\% of the cases.
-The task becomes more challenging for pions with increasing \pt, with \hg performing similarly for only 50\% of pions with \pt$=80$~GeV.
-The performance is overall superior to \pf which doesn't exceed 40\% accuracy in any of the cases considered.
-However, compared to MLPF, \hg has a larger rate of predicting fake neutral particles for all the \pt bins.
-This is likely driven by the same effect observed in Sec.~\ref{sec:dijet_cocoa}, considering the fake rate in Fig.~\ref{fig:eff_fr_purity}.
+Figure~\ref{fig:pion_residuals} shows the fraction of single-$\pi^+$ examples for which additional neutral particles are predicted, binned in the ratio of total neutral energy to true $\pi^+$ energy.
+Both \hg and MLPF outperform the \pf baseline, yielding significantly larger fractions in the first bin (0-2\%).
+For pions below 10~GeV, \hg predicts neutral energy levels below 2\% of the pion energy in over 85\% of the cases.
+The task becomes more challenging with increasing \pt, with \hg predicting the same $\leq 2\%$ neutral energy fraction for 62\% of pions with \pt~$=80$~GeV.
+Compared to MLPF, \hg predicts larger fractions of neutral particle energy for all the \pt bins.
+This can be understood as the same effect observed in Sec.~\ref{sec:dijet_cocoa}, where \hg was characterized by higher efficiency and higher fake rate than MLPF in Fig.~\ref{fig:eff_fr_purity}.

+The neutral particle energy predicted by HGPflow exhibits a broad peak between 10\% and 30\% of the $\pi^+$ energy.
+In contrast to \pf, where any fraction of a calorimeter cluster can be associated with neutral particles, \hg is trained to mimic energy assignments seen during training, leading to more discrete predictions.
+We observed that in over 90\% of the single pion examples, \hg predicts two or fewer neutral particles with energy fractions above 2\%.
+Overall, Fig.~\ref{fig:pion_residuals} demonstrates that both DL algorithms successfully extrapolate to an energy association task typically used to tune parametric particle flow models.